Calabi-Yau/Landau-Ginzburg Correspondence for Weil-Peterson Metrics and $tt^*$ Structures: Introduction

-A Landau-Ginzburg model is defined by the pair $(X, f)$, where $X$ denotes a noncompact complete K\"ahler manifold and $f$ denotes a holomorphic function on $X$.
+A Landau-Ginzburg model is defined by the pair $(X, f)$, where $X$ is a noncompact complete K\"ahler manifold and $f$ is a holomorphic function on $X$.
 The corresponding B-model is related to the deformation theory of singularities.

 It is well-known that the Landau-Ginzburg (LG) B-model is closely related to Sigma B-models on Calabi-Yau manifolds.
-For instance, if we consider the LG model $(\mathbb{C}^5, f(\textbf{z})=z_1^5+\cdots+z_5^5)$, regarding $[z_1,\ldots,z_5]$ as the homogeneous coordinate on $\mathbb{P}^4$, then $f=0$ defines a hypersurface $X_f$ (hence is a Calabi-Yau 3-fold) in $\mathbb{P}^4$.
+For instance, if we consider the LG model $(\mathbb{C}^5, f(\textbf{z})=z_1^5+\cdots+z_5^5)$, regarding $[z_1,\ldots,z_5]$ as the homogeneous coordinate system on $\mathbb{P}^4$, then $f=0$ defines a hypersurface $X_f$ (hence is a Calabi-Yau 3-fold) in $\mathbb{P}^4$.
 In particular, in the physical literature, the central charge $\hat{c}_f$ (defined below) of $f$ is given by $5-2=3$, which is equal to the dimension of the hypersurface.
-In fact, more quantum information of $X_f$ can be read form $(\mathbb{C}^5, f)$.
+In fact, more quantum information of $X_f$ can be read from $(\mathbb{C}^5, f)$.
 Furthermore, consider the deformation

 For sufficiently small $|u|$, $F$ determines a family of Calabi-Yau hypersurfaces $X_{F(\cdot,u)}$ parametrized by $u$, i.e., a deformation of $f$ induces a deformation of complex structure of $X_f$.

 In the physical literature, this phenomenon is referred to as the Calabi-Yau/Landau-Ginzburg correspondence.
 Before we continue, let us briefly review some well-known results.